AlicenJoyHenning/limiric/README.md

 ### **_RBCQC_**

-Before damaged cells can be identified, ```limiric```first removes red blood cells, or cells that are highly contaminated with haemoglobin, from your data.
-This is done under the assumption that these cells will not be informative to your study.
+Before damaged cells can be identified, ```limiric``` removes red blood cells, or cells that are highly contaminated with haemoglobin, from your data.
+This is done under the assumption that red blood cells will not be informative to your study.
 If this assumption should not be true, you can avoid this filtering using ```FilterRBC = FALSE```.
 > **NB** Given many scRNA-seq protocols, such as the ```10X Genomics``` protocol, advise for globin treatment, we hope for the contamination percentage to be as low as possible.

 <br>